jesh-rc/Version-Control-Project/README.md

-Features
+**Features:**

 Save Versions: Saves a snapshot of the current version of text in a doubly linked-list.

 Undo/Redo: Undo or redo words.

  **NOTE: The way this feature was implemented requires the use of spaces.
 The feature will not work correctly if the user hits backspace in the middle of a word and types something new.**

 Version History Panel: Provides the user with various versions to view and revert to.